 The Scenic Rim region is located about one hour’s drive south of Brisbane CBD and west of the Gold Coast.
 The region is home to the thriving country towns of:

 The Scenic Rim’s primary businesses are in agriculture and horticultural production, equine and the tourism sector.
 The Bromelton State Development Area is located a few kilometres west of Beaudesert and is the proposed site of one of Queensland’s largest transport and logistics precincts.

 The Scenic Rim contains more than 30,000 hectares of parkland, including national parks and council controlled parks, and contains three dams: Lake Moogerah, Lake Maroon and Wyaralong Dam.

 The region covers 4,248km2 and is home to 40,000 people.
 Residents enjoy the relaxed, hospitable lifestyle afforded by the small country towns and villages that feature beautiful scenery as well as a mix of traditional and alternative forms of rural business and industry.

 In 2015/16 the Gross Regional Product (GRP) was $1.8 billion which contributed to 41% of the GRP for the West Moreton region.
 Tourism is a major driver in the region with approximately $177 million in tourism spending in 2016 and 1.3 million visitors.

 - $30 million Intermodal Freight Terminal for Bromelton State Development Area

 The Lockyer Valley

-The Lockyer Valley is located in south east Queensland, about one hour west of the Brisbane CBD and covers an area of approximately 2,200 square kilometres.
+The Lockyer Valley is located in south east Queensland, about one hour west of the Brisbane CBD and covers an area of approximately 2,200km2.